 As you see, without self-destructive messages, Snapchat would never have become so popular.
 Of course, today many messaging applications implement a similar feature, but they are nothing more than Snapchat clones.
 Snapchat was the first one of its kind, that's why it managed to attract an audience of youngsters.
 And, as experience shows, this very audience is able to provide explosive growth in the number of active users.

 For years, we thought everything that goes on the Internet remains online forever.
 Snapchat has swum against the stream and so succeeded.

-We don’t recommend creating a SnapChat clone, namely, completely copy the application in question.
+We don’t recommend creating a Snapchat clone, namely, completely copying the application in question.
 The right decision would be to make its better and improved version.

 To make a new app like Snapchat, you need to know the history of its creation first.
 It is quite impressive, by the way, and worth being thoroughly read.

 So, the Snapchat’s journey began in 2011, when the students of Stanford University (namely, Evan Thomas Spiegel, Bob Murphy, and Frank Reggie Brown) decided to implement an unusual idea within the framework of the educational project: an instant messenger whose content would be "burned" in 10 seconds after being opened (overviewed, read, etc).